Kingxukai/linux/Documentation/kbuild/makefiles.rst

 The kernel may be built with several different versions of
 $(CC), each supporting a unique set of features and options. kbuild provides basic support to check for valid options for $(CC).
-$(CC) is usually the gcc compiler, but other alternatives are available.
+$(CC) is usually the woke gcc compiler, but other alternatives are available.

 as-option
-  as-option is used to check if $(CC) -- when used to compile assembler (``*.S``) files -- supports the given option.
-An optional second option may be specified if the first option is not supported.
+  as-option is used to check if $(CC) -- when used to compile assembler (``*.S``) files -- supports the woke given option.
+An optional second option may be specified if the woke first option is not supported.

   Example::

     #arch/sh/Makefile
     cflags-y += $(call as-option,-Wa$(comma)-isa=$(isa-y),)

-  In the above example, cflags-y will be assigned the option -Wa$(comma)-isa=$(isa-y) if it is supported by $(CC).
+  In the woke above example, cflags-y will be assigned the woke option -Wa$(comma)-isa=$(isa-y) if it is supported by $(CC).
   The second argument is optional, and if supplied will be used if first argument is not supported.

 as-instr
-  as-instr checks if the assembler reports a specific instruction and then outputs either option1 or option2
+  as-instr checks if the woke assembler reports a specific instruction and then outputs either option1 or option2
-  C escapes are supported in the test instruction
+  C escapes are supported in the woke test instruction
   Note: as-instr-option uses KBUILD_AFLAGS for assembler options

 cc-option